primejade/vim/README.md

 ## Files

 I have all of my configurations in separate files.
-In each file, I have some kind of settings, one for keybindings, another for statusline configs and so on.
+One file for keybindings, another for statusline configs and so on.
+In each file, I have some kind of settings.

+### vimrc:

+This is the init file which `vim` reads settings from this.
+And I source all my config files in it.
+Also there is a section, just an `if` statement to say:

+> if vim opened in a tty, set this colorscheme and do this

+> if vim opened inside of a Terminal, do these and use this colorscheme

+> and if vim opened in a GUI mode [gvim typically] use this font, and this colorscheme

 ### main.vim: